cfsimplicity/spreadsheet-cfml/README.md

 Although primarily intended for Lucee, the library can be run under ColdFusion 2016 or higher.
 This may be useful where you want to your codebase to be cross-compatible between the two engines.

-Please note though that _reading or writing password-protected files only works with Lucee_.
+Please note though that _writing password-protected files only works with Lucee_.

 ### JavaLoader